MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 For an example, see [Use estimate_data_size()](#use-estimate_data_size).

-### Working with multiple tables
+### Work with multiple tables

-To estimate the combined data size of multiple tables, you can use the [union](kusto/query/unionoperator.md) operator along with the [estimate_data_size()](kusto/query/estimate-data-sizefunction.md) function.
-However, it's important to note that this approach may inflate the estimated data input due to empty columns.
+You can use the [union](kusto/query/unionoperator.md) operator along with the [estimate_data_size()](kusto/query/estimate-data-sizefunction.md) function to estimate the combined data size of multiple tables.

-By using `union`, you get a super-set of all columns from the specified tables.
-Then, the `estimate_data_size()` function calculates the data size, even considering empty columns.
+This approach may inflate the estimated data input due to empty columns.
+The inflation occurs because `union` creates a super-set of all columns from the specified tables, and `estimate_data_size()` calculates the data size even considering empty columns.
 This approach offers insight into the memory footprint required if all data from the tables were combined.

 For an example, see [Use union with estimate_data_size()](#use-union-with-estimate_data_size).